ch-canaza/holbertonschool-interview/0x00-lockboxes/README.md

 The first box boxes[0] is unlocked
 Return True if all boxes can be opened, else return False

+### secuence:
+> box zero is open, we test every key in its corresponding box if we find a box with no keys and we do not have more keys, it is over if a key is in iŧs own box, it is also over so we count how many boxes could be opened

 ### execute as
 > ./main_0.py